aryavahedi/Frist-Project/README.md

 ```

 Head over to https://vitejs.dev/ to learn more about configuring vite

+This is my first project which I've written with Scrimba.
+Learn more:

 ## About Scrimba

 At Scrimba our goal is to create the best possible coding school at the cost of a gym membership! 💜